cjacker/wm-sdk-w60x/README.md

 # wm_sdk_w60x

-Forked of latest official Winner Macro W60x SDK v3.04 (Updated at Mar 20 2020).
+Forked of latest official Winner Macro W60x SDK G3.4 (Updated at Mar 20 2020).

+NOTE : Version number `G3.04` is identical to `G3.4`.

 It can be downloaded from https://www.winnermicro.com/upload/1/editor/1584693446529.zip